ssp21/ssp21-spec/ssp21.md

 The following procedure is followed to validate a received *Unconfirmed Session Data* message:

 * Verify the authenticity of the message using the *read* function with which the session was initialized.
-Upon successfully authentication, the cleartext payload is returned.
+Upon successful authentication, the cleartext payload is returned.

 * Check that *valid_until_ms <= NOW()*.